BikLab/BITMaB2-Tutorials/QIIME2-metabarcoding-tutorial-already-demultiplexed-fastqs.md

 ```
 > ### What are the *required* options we must specify when importing FASTQ files as QIIME artifact?

 And and, to get more info on the options associated with a command associated with an action, run the option along with the desired command and action as shown below.
-This won't work for all the options fyi.
+This may not work for all the options fyi.

 ```
 qiime tools import --show-importable-formats --help
 ```

 Now, we can use the `import` command to import our files as QIIME artifact.
+The data format used here is called `CasavaOneEightSingleLanePerSampleDirFmt`.
+In this format, there are two `fastq.gz` files for each sample.
+The forward and reverse read file names for a single sample might look like `L2S357_15_L001_R1_001.fastq.gz` and `L2S357_15_L001_R2_001.fastq.gz`, respectively.
+The underscore-separated fields in this file name are the sample identifier, the barcode sequence or a barcode identifier, the lane number, the read number, and the set number.

 ```
 qiime tools import \